liuyehcf/BlogSource/_posts/Cpp-Trivial.md

 }
 EOF

-# Disables the GNU extension that makes typeinfo and some other inline-emitted objects “linkonce-ODR” with STB_GNU_UNIQUE binding.
-With the default (-fgnu-unique), identical RTTI emitted in multiple DSOs is marked as STB_GNU_UNIQUE, so the dynamic loader canonicalises them to a single instance.
+# Link libstdc++ statically
-gcc -o libthrow_static.so lib.cpp -fPIC -shared -fvisibility=hidden -fno-gnu-unique -std=gnu++17 -Wl,-Bstatic -lstdc++ -Wl,-Bdynamic -static-libgcc
+gcc -o libthrow.so lib.cpp -fPIC -shared -fvisibility=hidden -fno-gnu-unique -std=gnu++17 -Wl,-Bstatic -lstdc++ -Wl,-Bdynamic -static-libgcc
 gcc -o catch_abnormal dl_main.cpp -fno-gnu-unique -ldl -lstdc++ ./catch_abnormal

+# Link libstdc++ dynamically
+gcc -o libthrow.so lib.cpp -fPIC -shared -fvisibility=hidden -fno-gnu-unique -std=gnu++17 -lstdc++ -static-libgcc
+gcc -o catch_normal dl_main.cpp -fno-gnu-unique -ldl -lstdc++ ./catch_normal
 ```

+* With the default (`-fgnu-unique`), identical RTTI emitted in multiple DSOs is marked as `STB_GNU_UNIQUE`, so the dynamic loader canonicalises them to a single instance.
+* With dynamic `libstdc++`: the exception is catchable across DSOs even if the `type_info*` pointers differ, because libstdc++'s matching logic will (when needed) fall back to name-based checks inside one shared copy of the runtime.
+* With `libstdc++` (and especially `libgcc`) linked statically: you've created a separate C++/unwind runtime inside the `.so`.
+Now the throw happens in one runtime and the catch happens in another, the unwinder/metadata aren't shared, then the process terminates (core).

 ### 2.9.3 Wrap mechanism

 The `--wrap` linker feature (supported by GNU `ld` and accessible via `gcc -Wl,--wrap=symbol`) lets you intercept calls to a symbol at link time by renaming references.
-It’s a deterministic, build-time way to hook or override functions without changing callers.
+It's a deterministic, build-time way to hook or override functions without changing callers.

 How it works (conceptually)